The eagerly anticipated brand new Hearts Museum is now open to the public

 The stunning museum has been extensively researched by Hearts own museum curator Caroline Mathers and an incredibly knowledgeable team of Hearts historians over the last 18 months.
 It tells the story of the club’s history since its inception in 1874 in words, artefacts and video and entry is entirely free to the public with a donations only policy.

-Situated in the Gorgie Stand, fans can access it directly from Gorgie Road.
-Parking will be available in front of the club shop excepting match days.
+Situated in the Gorgie Stand, fans can access it directly from Tynecastle Terrace and limited parking is available locally off Gorgie Road.

 The stunning Memorial Garden at Hearts is also open, with opening hours mirroring that of the museum.
 The Memorial Garden is also free to enter for the public.